juDEcorous/Realization-of-Bargain-Depot-Sales/README.md

 - It has the lowest Mean Squared Error at 1138939.058.
 - It has the lowset Testing Mean Squared Error at 1073.569.

-We can use Decision Tree Model (Tuned max depth to 6) to make predictions about: Which Outlet makes more profit?
-What type of Outlet to consider?
-Where should this Outlet be located?

 # Data Visualisation: